Just look at the new Bay Bridge, which won't open for two decades after the 1989 Loma Prieta quake damaged the original span.

 No one is considering relocating or abandoning the maze, either.

 Unlike the quake-damaged Embarcadero and Cypress freeways and Bay Bridge, which bogged down for months in contentious hearings, the maze reconstruction seems headed for a speedy political resolution.

-Gov. Arnold Schwarzenegger has declared the maze repair an emergency, which means it is exempt from typical environmental regulations that can tack years
+Gov. Arnold Schwarzenegger has declared the maze repair an emergency, which means it is exempt from typical environmental regulations that can tack years onto the schedule.

 Congressional, state and local politicians such as U.S. Sen. Barbara Boxer flocked to the site Sunday and Monday, where some timed their appearances for the 11 p.m. news.

 D-Alamo, and Barbara Lee,